microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ![TMP Essentials](../Documentation/Images/getting_started/MRTK_GettingStarted_TMPro.png)

 If you get such a prompt, select "Import TMP essentials" button.
-"TMP Essentials" refers to TextMeshPro plugin, which some of the MRTK examples use for improved text rendering.
+"TMP Essentials" refers to Text Mesh Pro plugin, which some of the MRTK examples use for improved text rendering.
+(See [Text in Unity](https://docs.microsoft.com/en-us/windows/mixed-reality/text-in-unity) for more detailed information)

-4. Close the TMPPro dialog.
-After this you need to reload the scene, so close and re-open your scene.
+4. Close the TMP dialog.
+After this you need to reload the scene.
+You can do this by opening other example scene and open HandInteractionExamples scene again.

 5. Press the play button.